hasenbanck/asche/README.md

 The instance and device initialization code is a hard copy from the gfx-rs crate.

-The memory allocator originally is based on the gpu_allocator crate.

 ## License

 Licensed under MIT or Apache-2.0.